aaronjeline/aaronjeline.github.io/index.md

 I currently work as an applied scientist at Amazon Web Services, in the Automated Reasoning Group.
+I'm working on developing program reasoning at scale, using both traditional static analysis, automated reasoning, language models, and random testing.
-I'm developing [Cedar](cedarpolicy.com), which is a DSL for writing authorization rules, as well as working on a new software engineering workflow we call "Verification-Guided Development".
+Previously, I worked on [Cedar](cedarpolicy.com), which is a DSL for writing authorization rules, as well as outlining a new software engineering workflow we call "Verification-Guided Development".
 I'm also deeply interesting in computing history, and developing a better vision of why our systems evolved the way they did.